 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine, go to the accident and emergency department of your local hospital at once.
 Take the container with you, even if it is empty.

 If you are having an operation or dental treatment, tell the person carrying out the treatment which medicines you are taking.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

 Further reading & references

-- Manufacturer's PIL, Ursofalk® Capsules; Dr. Falk Pharma UK Ltd, The electronic Medicines Compendium.
-Dated February 2012.
+- Manufacturer's PIL, Ursofalk® 250 mg Hard Capsules; Dr. Falk Pharma UK Ltd, The electronic Medicines Compendium.
+Dated May 2015.

 Dr Adrian Bonsall